lotirium/capstone_robot/README.md

-# Project Wall-E: The AI Companion Robot
+# Custom AI Rover Platform

-This is the official repository for our Capstone Design project to build an AI-powered companion robot using a Jetson Orin NX.
-Our goal is to create an interactive robot that can follow people, respond to voice commands, and provide intelligent conversation through advanced AI capabilities.
+This is the official repository for our Capstone Design project to build an AI-powered autonomous rover using a Jetson Orin NX and 4WD UGV chassis.
+Our goal is to create an intelligent mobile platform that can navigate autonomously, follow people, respond to voice commands, and provide AI-powered interaction capabilities.

 ## Project Overview

-Wall-E is designed to be a friendly companion robot that combines:
+The Custom AI Rover Platform is designed as a versatile autonomous vehicle that combines:
 - **Computer Vision**: Person detection and obstacle avoidance using OAK-D camera
 - **Natural Language Processing**: Voice recognition and AI-powered responses
-- **Autonomous Movement**: Tank-style locomotion with independent track control
+- **Autonomous Movement**: 4WD UGV chassis with independent wheel control for superior maneuverability
 - **Real-time Processing**: All running on NVIDIA Jetson Orin NX for edge AI computing

 ## Hardware Components
 - NVIDIA Jetson Orin NX (main computing unit)
 - OAK-D Camera (depth perception and computer vision)
-- Tank chassis with independent track motors
+- 4WD UGV Chassis with independent motor control
 - Speakers and microphone for audio interaction
 - Various sensors for environmental awareness